mendix/docs/content/en/docs/refguide/mobile/using-mobile-capabilities/native-language-change.md

 ---
-title: "Internationalize Native Mobile Apps"
+title: "Internationalize Mobile Apps"
 url: /refguide/mobile/using-mobile-capabilities/native-language-change
 category: Mobile
 weight: 30
-description: "Allow your end-user to change the interface language on their mobile device within a Mendix native mobile app."
+description: "Allow your end-user to change the interface language on their mobile device within a Mendix mobile app."
-tags: ["studio pro", "translation", "language", "multi lingual", "native", "translatable text", "mobile"]
+tags: ["studio pro", "translation", "language", "multi lingual", "native", "translatable text", "mobile", "pwa"]
 ---

 ## 1 Introduction

-This internationalization guide explains how to give your end-user an easy way to change their native application's language.
+This internationalization guide explains how to give your end-user an easy way to change their mobile application's language.
 The user can do so directly on their Android or iOS device.

 ## 2 Prerequisites